 This product should be lifted and handled by two people.
-When lifting always keep your back straight and wear protective equipment where nec-
+When lifting always keep your back straight and wear protective equipment where necessary.
+Carrying and lifting equipment should be used as required. e.g. when install in a loft.

 5.5 Unpacking & initial preparation